fossology/fossology/src/example_wc_agent/agent/README.txt

 the SQL query itself (using parameters from the jq_args), or it needs to process one item that the scheduler retrieves using the MSQ.

+For this example wc agent, we have 2 options:
+One option is on any host, the value of the jobqueue.jq_args is set to upload_pk from the scheduler, wc_agent get every pfile and repository file name associated with the upload and that does not already exist in the agent_wc table.
+Certainly jobqueue.jq_runonpfile should be set to NULL.
+We select this option now.

-Since this example wc agent is expected to run on thousands of files in the repository, it is a good idea to use the host-specific, MSQ option.
+The other option is expected to run on thousands of files in the repository, it is a good idea to use the host-specific, MSQ option.

 With MSQ queries, we need to know the data and the stop condition.
 The stop condition identifies when the file has been processed.
 In this